jackbdu/Intro-ML-Arts-IMA-Summer24/README.md

 ## Statement of Academic Integrity

 Plagiarism is presenting someone else’s work as though it were your own.
 More specifically, plagiarism is to present as your own: A sequence of words quoted without quotation marks from another writer or a paraphrased passage from another writer’s work or facts, ideas or images composed by someone else.
-More information can be found on Tisch’s page regarding Academic Integrity (https://tisch.nyu.edu/faculty/academic-integ).
+More information can be found on [NYU Tisch’s page regarding Academic Integrity](https://tisch.nyu.edu/faculty/academic-integ).

 ## Use of Free and Open Source Code Examples